bhendarkargaurav/Project_Notes/README.md

 Provides online repositories for node.js packages/modules, which are searchable on search.nodejs.org Provides command-line utility to install Node.js packages and also manages Node.js versions and dependencies
+112 Node.js Interview Questions to Ace Your Interviews Lesson 7 of 9By Taha Sufiyan

+Last updated on Jul 16, 2024141467875
+Top 100+ Node.js Interview Questions and Answers for 2024
+PreviousNext
+Table of Contents
+Node.js Interview Questions and Answers For FreshersNode.js Interview Questions and Answers For Intermediate LevelNode.js Interview Questions and Answers For Experienced ProfessionalsConclusion
+Node.js is a super popular server-side platform that more and more organizations are using.
+If you are preparing for a career change and have an upcoming job interview, it’s always a good idea to prepare and brush up on your interview skills beforehand.
+Although there are a few commonly asked Node.js interview questions that pop up during all types of interviews, we also recommend that you prepare by focusing on exclusive questions to your specific industry.

+We have compiled a comprehensive list of common Node.js interview questions that come up often in interviews and the best ways to answer these questions.
+This will also help you understand the fundamental concepts of Node.js.

+Want a Top Software Development Job?
+Start Here!
+Full Stack Developer - MERN StackExplore ProgramWant a Top Software Development Job?
+Start Here!
+Node.js Interview Questions and Answers For Freshers This section will provide you with the Basic Node.js interview questions which will primarily help freshers.

+1. What is Node.js?
+Where can you use it?
+Node.js is an open-source, cross-platform JavaScript runtime environment and library to run web applications outside the client’s browser.
+It is used to create server-side web applications.

+Node.js is perfect for data-intensive applications as it uses an asynchronous, event-driven model.
+You can use  I/O intensive web applications like video streaming sites.
+You can also use it for developing: Real-time web applications, Network applications, General-purpose applications, and Distributed systems.

+2. Why use Node.js?
+Node.js makes building scalable network programs easy.
+Some of its advantages include:

+It is generally fast
+It rarely blocks
+It offers a unified programming language and data type Everything is asynchronous
+It yields great concurrency
+3. How does Node.js work?
+A web server using Node.js typically has a workflow that is quite similar to the diagram illustrated below.
+Let’s explore this flow of operations in detail.

+Node.js Architecture Workflow

+Clients send requests to the webserver to interact with the web application.
+Requests can be non-blocking or blocking:
+Querying for data
+Deleting data
+Updating the data
+Node.js retrieves the incoming requests and adds those to the Event Queue The requests are then passed one-by-one through the Event Loop.
+It checks if the requests are simple enough not to require any external resources
+The Event Loop processes simple requests (non-blocking operations), such as I/O Polling, and returns the responses to the corresponding clients
+A single thread from the Thread Pool is assigned to a single complex request.
+This thread is responsible for completing a particular blocking request by accessing external resources, such as computation, database, file system, etc.

+Once the task is carried out completely, the response is sent to the Event Loop that sends that response back to the client.

+Want a Top Software Development Job?
+Start Here!
+Full Stack Developer - MERN StackExplore ProgramWant a Top Software Development Job?
+Start Here!
+4. Why is Node.js Single-threaded?
+Node.js is single-threaded for async processing.
+By doing async processing on a single-thread under typical web loads, more performance and scalability can be achieved instead of the typical thread-based implementation.

 # Express
 What Is Express JS?